Activities in Korea - Lion Corporation (Korea)

 2 Holding the Oral Care Consultation Room Jointly with Healthcare Centers

-Aiming at increasing local residents’ awareness of oral health and preventive dentistry, CJ Lion and public healthcare centers in Gwangjin district have jointly held the Oral Care Consultation Room every Tuesday since 2012.
+Aiming at increasing local residents’ awareness of oral health and preventive dentistry, LCK and public healthcare centers in Gwangjin district have jointly held the Oral Care Consultation Room every Tuesday since 2012.
 Participants conduct a self-check on their own oral conditions and then receive individual examinations.
 Then, personal guidance on self-care methods is given to them according to their individual dental and oral conditions.
 A total of approximately 9,000 people, including around 2,200 people in 2016,took part in the Oral Care Consultation Room.

 3 Guidance on Oral Care at Elementary Schools and Junior High Schools

-In cooperation with Seodaemun District Healthcare Center and the Department of Preventive Dentistry and Public Oral Health at Yonsei University College of Dentistry, CJ Lion has provided education to elementary school and junior-high school students since 2014.
-CJ Lion has established tooth brushing facilities at elementary schools and junior high schools within Seoul’s Seodaemun district and provides ongoing oral care education and monitoring.
+In cooperation with Seodaemun District Healthcare Center and the Department of Preventive Dentistry and Public Oral Health at Yonsei University College of Dentistry, LCK has provided education to elementary school and junior-high school students since 2014.
+LCK has established tooth brushing facilities at elementary schools and junior high schools within Seoul’s Seodaemun district and provides ongoing oral care education and monitoring.
 At the tooth brushing facilities, dental examinations are conducted twice a year for three years with follow-ups by dentists and dental hygienists (for students in the fourth to the sixth year of elementary school, and in the first to the third year of junior high school).
 In order to ensure students develop proper oral care habits, dental hygienists visit schools once a month to educate them on such habits as brushing their teeth after meals as well as on correct preventive dentistry.
 As of 2016, the number of schools with the tooth brushing facilities is nine (six elementary schools and three junior high schools), and approximately 6,200 students in total are receiving education on tooth brushing through the facilities.

 4 Holding the Oral Health Event of Tooth Brushing for Children